-The TSA:RMF 2008 follows the type of presentation to be found in the SUT.
+TSA table 6 follows the type of presentation to be found in the SUT.
 A specific column (or columns), in the block concerning supply represents trade and transport margins.
-They only apply to goods, that is, tourism characteristic goods and other goods (that might represent one or more rows).
+They only apply to goods, that is, country-specific tourism characteristic goods and other goods (that might represent one or more rows).
 For all other rows, the value of the cell in the corresponding column is 0 as services do not carry trade and transport margins.

-Because of this form of presentation, it is no longer necessary, as was the case in the presentation of the tables, in the TSA:RMF 2000, to isolate margins as products different from the goods to which they correspond within tourism consumption.
+Because of this form of presentation, it is no longer necessary, as was the case in the presentation of the tables, in the TSA: RMF 2000, to isolate margins as products different from the goods to which they correspond within tourism consumption.

-Nevertheless, when establishing tourism shares, that are values required for the calculation of tourism direct gross value added, it is the value of the retail trade margin that will be used as the basis as it represents the value of the output of the service provider in direct contact with the visitor.
+Nevertheless, when establishing tourism shares, that are values required for the calculation of tourism direct gross value added, it is the value of the retail trade margin that will be used as the basis of their calculation as this margin represents the value of the output of the service provider who makes the good available to the visitor.

-For tourism characteristic goods, the total sum of these trade and transport margins is split between retail margins on the one hand and wholesale trade and transport margins on the other.
-The retail trade margins are mostly attributable to the industry identified as retailing tourism characteristic goods (industry 11) whereas the wholesale and transport margins are mostly attributable to other (non tourism) industries.
+For tourism characteristic goods, the total sum of these trade and transport margins corresponds to retail trade margins on the one hand and wholesale trade and transport margins on the other.
+Only the retail trade margins generate share.
+The retail trade margins are attributable to the industry identified as "Retail trade of country-specific tourism characteristic goods" (see Figure 4.2.), whereas the wholesale and transport margins are attributable to other industries (no share).

-For the other goods, all the value of trade and transport margins pertains to other industries.
+For the other goods (see para 3.7.), all the value of trade and transport margins pertains to other industries, and part of it generates share (the part corresponding to retail trade) whereas the rest of the value does not generate share.

-In both cases, the corresponding retail trade margins are assigned back to the industries that have produced these margins (retail trade) following the same procedure as that used in setting up the SUT.
+In both cases, the corresponding retail trade margins are assigned back to the industries that have produced these margins (retail trade) following the same procedure as that used in setting up the supply and use tables of the 1993 SNA (SUT).

-The tourism share will be established only on the margins produced by the retail trade of tourism characteristic goods (industry 11) and other goods.
+The tourism shares will be established only on the margins produced by the retail trade industry, either tourism characteristic, or not.
 The remaining value of goods purchased by visitors is deemed not to generate tourism shares and not to generate tourism direct gross value added but only indirect effects. (see Annex 6).